What is Azure Virtual WAN?

 No. You can use any VPN-capable device that adheres to the Azure requirements for IKEv2/IKEv1 IPsec support.
 Virtual WAN also has CPE partner solutions that automate connectivity to Azure Virtual WAN making it easier to set up IPsec VPN connections at scale.

 How do Virtual WAN partners automate connectivity with Azure Virtual WAN?

 Software-defined connectivity solutions typically manage their branch devices using a controller, or a device provisioning center.
 The controller can use Azure APIs to automate connectivity to the Azure Virtual WAN.
+The automation includes uploading branch information, downloading the Azure configuration, setting up IPSec tunnels into Azure Virtual hubs, and automatically setting up connectivity form the branch device to Azure Virtual WAN.
+When you have hundreds of branches, connecting using Virtual WAN CPE Partners is easy because the onboarding experience takes away the need to set up, configure, and manage large-scale IPsec connectivity.
 For more information, see Virtual WAN partner automation.

 Are there new Resource Manager resources available for Virtual WAN?

-Yes, Virtual WAN introduces new Resource Manager resources.
+Yes, Virtual WAN has new Resource Manager resources.
 For more information, please see the Overview.

 Can I deploy and use my favorite network virtual appliance (in an NVA VNet) with Azure Virtual WAN?

-Can an NVA VNet have a virtual network gateway?
+Can a spoke VNet have a virtual network gateway?

-No. The NVA VNet cannot have a virtual network gateway if it is connected to the virtual hub.
+No. The spoke VNet cannot have a virtual network gateway if it is connected to the virtual hub.

 Is there any licensing or pricing information for Virtual WAN?